Our COVID-19 Measures

 Central & Eastern Europe

-Nevertheless, we continue to carefully observe all local restrictions and official regulations as well as all additional hygiene, isolation and tracking measures for all Frequentis subsidiaries as they have been in place in the respective region so far.
+For this reason, we continue to carefully observe all local restrictions and official regulations as well as all additional hygiene, isolation and tracking measures for all Frequentis subsidiaries as they have been in place in the respective region so far.
 Our common goal is to ensure maximum availability of operations and services even in the event of an infection of employees.

 Because we serve customers across the country, year-round, we are used to working remotely and from home, so the impact has been minimal to daily work.
 We have shown that we are able to effectively provide customers.
 Frequentis Germany continues to be fully operational and looking forward to overcoming the inconveniences caused by COVID-19.